Net-baryon-, net-proton-, and net-charge kurtosis in heavy-ion collisions within a relativistic transport approach: Transport model studies

-If the same fraction of net baryons is chosen (e.g.\ an average number of 150 net baryons is found in the acceptance $|y|<0.6$ at $40A$ GeV and $|y|<0.85$ at $158A$ GeV, respectively), the resulting values for the kurtosis are comparable for all investigated energies (see Fig.~\ref{fig:a150}).
+If a constant fraction of the net baryons is chosen, in contrast to a fixed rapidity window, the resulting values for the kurtosis are comparable for all investigated energies.
+This is illustrated in Fig.~\ref{fig:a150}, which depicts the kurtosis under selection of $150$ net baryons on average, in Au+Au collisions.
+This choice corresponds to acceptances $|y|<0.6$ at $40A$~GeV and $|y|<0.85$ at $158A$~GeV, respectively.

+Since protons contribute a large amount to the baryon number one should expect a similar but less pronounced effect in their distributions.
+However, only for lower AGS energies in Fig.~\ref{fig:fig1} the effective net-proton kurtosis becomes slightly negative resembling the constraint on net-baryon number.
+Also in Fig.~\ref{fig:fig3} the effective net-proton kurtosis only slightly follows the trend of the effective net-baryon kurtosis.